 (A) Fraud loss as % of Sales, and

 In the migration from magstripe / Chip + Signature to Chip + PIN for offline payments, it’s too early to predict which of these two metrics will prove decisive.
-But, in the related case of online card payments, it appears that fraud loss has proven to be not as critical as concerns over revenue loss owing to friction, given how leading merchants like Amazon have still not implemented 2FA (VbV / MSC / OTP) despite the fact that FFIEC issued guidelines for 2FA way back in 2005 and renewed them in 2012.
+But, in the related case of online card payments, it appears that fraud loss is not as big a concern as revenue loss owing to friction, given how leading merchants like Amazon have still not implemented 2FA (VbV / MSC / OTP) despite the fact that FFIEC issued guidelines for 2FA way back in 2005 and renewed them in 2012.

 End of the day, it all boils down to how a business wishes to treat the risk of fraud loss – or any other risk, for that matter.
-If they follow the advice of Sam Zell, the famous American real estate magnate and private equity investor, they’d analyze the risk unemotionally and take it if they get commensurate returns.
-Not because the technology thrust on them is new or old.
+If they follow the advice of Sam Zell, the famous American real estate magnate and private equity investor, they’d analyze the risk unemotionally and accept it if they get commensurate returns.
+Regardless of whether their security technology is new or old.